markusmeingast/MNIST-GAN/README.md

 A classical GAN model learns to generate images that look realistic by playing two specialized neural networks against each other.
-A generator takes a latent noise vector (with no explicit meaning) as input and tries to produce a realistic image.
+A generator takes a latent noise vector (at this stage with no explicit meaning) as input and tries to produce a realistic image.
 The second neural network tries to discriminate if a given image is from the real dataset, or produced by the generator.
 In theory both networks, by trying to outsmart each other, continuously improve them-selves.

-The classical GAN network would produce a random image that is indistinguishable from images of the original dataset.
+The classical GAN network would produce a random image that resembles an image from original dataset.
 In order to allow for a control of the output, a auxiliary classifier is implemented: The generator takes the latent noise vector, as well as a intended class (one-hot-encoded) input, and the discriminator tries to determine the "fakeness" of the image, as well as it's class.
 Therefore two